GiorgiKalatozi/design-patterns/README.md

 Thread Safety: Ensure thread-safe notifications if used in multi-threaded environments.
 Variations: Explore variants like the Publish-Subscribe pattern for more complex scenarios.
 Remember: The Observer pattern is a fundamental building block for event-driven systems, enabling efficient communication and updates between loosely coupled objects in a wide range of software applications.

+### Command Pattern

+Overview
+The Command Pattern is a behavioral design pattern that turns a request into a standalone object.
+This object contains all the information about the request, allowing for parameterization of clients with different requests, queuing of requests, and logging of the operations.
+It also supports the undoable operations by keeping track of the state before the command execution.

+Purpose
+The primary purpose of the Command Pattern is to decouple the sender of a request (client) from the object that processes the request (receiver).
+This decoupling is achieved by encapsulating a request as an object, thereby allowing clients to parameterize recipients with queues, requests, and operations.
+It promotes flexibility, extensibility, and the ability to support undoable operations.

+Key Components
+Command: This is an interface or abstract class that declares the execute method.
+Concrete command classes implement this interface, encapsulating a specific operation.

+Concrete Command: This is a class that implements the Command interface and encapsulates a specific operation.
+It holds a reference to the receiver and invokes the corresponding operation on the receiver.

+Receiver: This is the object that performs the actual operation when the execute method of the command is called.

+Invoker: This is the object that requests the operation to be performed.
+It holds a reference to the command but does not know about the concrete command class.

+Client: The client is responsible for creating the command and configuring it with a receiver.
+It can also manipulate the command objects and decide when to execute them.

+Use Cases
+When you want to parameterize objects with operations: Use the Command Pattern when you want to decouple senders and receivers of requests, allowing clients to parameterize objects with different operations.

+To support undoable operations: The Command Pattern provides an elegant way to implement undoable operations by keeping a history of executed commands and their states.

+For queuing requests: It is useful when you want to queue requests, delay their execution, or schedule them.

+When you want to support logging and auditing: Commands encapsulate operations, making it easy to log, audit, or track executed commands.

+Benefits
+Decoupling: The Command Pattern decouples the sender and receiver, making it easy to add, remove, or replace commands without affecting the client.

+Undoable Operations: The pattern supports undoable operations by maintaining the state before command execution.

+Queuing and Scheduling: Commands can be queued or scheduled for execution.

+Logging and Auditing: Operations encapsulated in commands make it easy to log or audit executed commands.

+Real-World Analogy

+After a long walk through the city, you get to a nice restaurant and sit at the table by the window.
+A friendly waiter approaches you and quickly takes your order, writing it down on a piece of paper.
+The waiter goes to the kitchen and sticks the order on the wall.
+After a while, the order gets to the chef, who reads it and cooks the meal accordingly.
+The cook places the meal on a tray along with the order.
+The waiter discovers the tray, checks the order to make sure everything is as you wanted it, and brings everything to your table.

+The paper order serves as a command.
+It remains in a queue until the chef is ready to serve it.
+The order contains all the relevant information required to cook the meal.
+It allows the chef to start cooking right away instead of running around clarifying the order details from you directly.s

+1

+-

+3
+Here's an in-depth exploration of the Command pattern:

+What It Is:

+A behavioral design pattern that encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+It separates the request (what needs to be done) from the receiver (who does it), promoting loose coupling and flexibility.
+Why We Need It:

+Decoupling: Isolates the object that invokes an operation from the one that knows how to perform it, enabling independent development and modification.
+Queuing and Scheduling: Allows commands to be queued, scheduled, or even undone, enabling more complex control flows and error handling.
+Transactions: Facilitates rollback or reversal of actions by undoing commands, as in database transactions or editing software.
+Macro Commands: Enables the creation of composite commands by combining multiple commands into a single unit, enabling higher-level operations.
+GUI Event Handling: Captures user interactions as commands and maps them to actions, providing a flexible way to handle UI events.
+When to Use It:

+Undo/Redo Functionality: When your application needs to support reversing actions.
+Asynchronous Operations: When you need to queue requests for later execution or execute them in a different thread.
+Logging and Auditing: When you want to record a history of actions for analysis or debugging.
+Customizable Menus and Toolbars: When you want to dynamically enable or disable actions based on user permissions or application state.
+Key Components:

+Command: The interface or abstract class that defines the execute method for carrying out the request.
+Concrete Command: The classes that implement the Command interface, specifying the actions to be performed.
+Invoker: The object that holds a command and calls its execute method, often unaware of the specific command implementation.
+Receiver: The object that knows how to perform the requested operation and is called by the command.

+Benefits:

+Loose Coupling: Promotes modularity and reusability of components.
+Extensibility: Easily add new commands without modifying existing code.
+Queueing and Scheduling: Enables flexible control over command execution.
+Undo/Redo: Facilitates reversibility of actions.
+Testability: Commands can be tested in isolation.
+Drawbacks:

+Increased Object Creation: Can lead to more objects and potential overhead.
+Complexity: May introduce additional complexity for simple scenarios